Posted June 10, 2021

 In the longer term we want to help water companies develop ‘common branding’ for all the main support schemes to help bolster awareness and end confusion over assistance.
 We’ll also work with water companies to create a framework that will help them gain a better insight of the communities they serve, who might need help and how best to reach them.

 Some pilot projects are already up and running with more in the pipeline.
-South Staffs and Cambridge Water is already trialling writing off water charges while customers applying for its social tariff await their first Universal Credit payment.
+South Staffs and Cambridge Water is already trialling giving a 100% discount on water charges while customers applying for its social tariff await their first Universal Credit payment.
 In Wales, Welsh Water is testing out increasing the visibility of financial support on bills and the envelopes they come in.

 As different schemes come on stream we’ll assess what is working well and share best practice across the industry.